 To confirm the safe arrival of our students, an automated telephone Child Attendance messaging system is used.
-The telephone software generates a report at approximately 9:30 a.m. each morning.
-Any student who has not been indicated in the attendance system as being present prior to 9:30 a.m. will be included in the report.
-The system will automatically call the parents of the students who are on the report.
+The telephone software generates a report at approximately 9:45 a.m. each morning.
+Any student who has not been indicated in the attendance system as being present prior to 9:45 a.m. will be included in the report.
+The system will automatically call the parents of students who are on the report.
 Please Note: A student must physically be present in order for the attendance to be noted.
-Calling to indicate a student will be late will not prevent the system from calling if the student has not arrived prior to 9:30 a.m.
-We cannot change an attendance record until a student if physically in the building.
-When a student arrives after the 9:30 a.m. threshold, the student's parent will still receive a voice mail indicating the student is absent, but the attendance officer will make the change in the attendance system to indicate the late arrival.
-It is no longer necessary for parents to call the office to indicate a student will be absent.
-Please send all attendance information to PV\attendance@dasd.org.
-A link to this attendance email can be found on our website.
+Calling to indicate a student will be late will not prevent the system from calling if the student has not arrived prior to 9:45 a.m.
+We cannot change an attendance record until a student is physically in the building.
+When a student arrives after the 9:45 a.m. threshold, the student's parent will still receive a voice mail indicating the student is absent, but the Attendance Secretary will make the change in the attendance hotline to indicate a student will be absent.
 Please remember that a written or e-mailed absence excuse must be received in the office within three days of the absence.
-Please Note: Parents have three days to submit a written or e-mailed excuse.
-The attendance officer has three days after that to enter the excused absence into the system.
-Please give the attendance officer up to three days after submitting your absence note to change the attendance information.
+Please Note: Parents have three days to submit a written or e-mailed (bh_attendance@dasd.org) absence excuse.
+The Attendance Secretary has three days after that to enter the excused absence into the system.
+Please give the Attendance Secretary up to three days after submitting your absence note to change the attendance information.